Denzel-Daniel-D-T/game-design/new_scenes.md

 ### Plot:

 After arriving in the center of the stronghold, Dienia and the mysterious person decides to hide in a dark corner to avoid detection.
 They decided to introduce themselves, seeing as they've been allies for a good period of time.
+The mysterious person introduces herself as Elysia Rhivenyere Kazimir.

-**Where:** Aeon Flux Temporary Stronghold - Western Field
+**Where:** Aeon Flux Temporary Stronghold - Central Hall

 **When:** 11:45, 24 February 5000 BC

 ### Who:

 - Dienia Elei Myssilia
-- "Sword Princess"
+- Elysia Rhivenyere Kazimir (Sword Princess)

+## Scene 18

+### Plot:

+Dienia and Elysia's interaction gets cut short when their hiding location was discovered.
+Dienia immediately runs towards the western gates, while Elysia uses a shadow technique to escape towards another direction.

-- Aeon Flux Archers
+**Where:** Aeon Flux Temporary Stronghold - Central Hall

+**When:** 11:50, 24 February 5000 BC

+### Who:

+- Dienia Elei Myssilia
+- Elysia Rhivenyere Kazimir (Sword Princess)
 - Aeon Flux Soldiers

+## Scene 19

+### Plot:

+Dienia manages to meet up with Elysia again after going through the stronghold.
+They decided to take on a shortcut to avoid most of the soldiers guarding the path.

+**Where:** Aeon Flux Temporary Stronghold - Western Field

+**When:** 12:00, 24 February 5000 BC

+### Who:

+- Dienia Elei Myssilia
+- Elysia Rhivenyere Kazimir
+- Aeon Flux Soldiers

+## Scene 20

+### Plot:

+After reaching the Pyreladin Stronghold, Dienia and Elysia went further in to escape back towards the castle through the western entrance.
+However, their path was blocked by the sight of dead Minor Arcana Mages and a mysterious man holding a gigantic axe.
+The two face off against the axeman.

+**Where:** Pyreladin Stronghold - Central Courtyard

+**When:** 12:15, 24 February 5000 BC

+### Who:

+- Dienia Elei Myssilia
+- Elysia Rhivenyere Kazimir
+- Unknown Ignis Axeman

+## Scene 21

+### Plot:

+After a hard battle, the axeman was defeated, however, Dienia expended too much of her energy in the fight.
+Seeing as her sister still needs help in the Arcantia Canal, Dienia decided to send Elysia there in her place, while she retreats back towards the Royal Castle to recover.

+**Where:** Pyreladin Stronghold - Central Courtyard

+**When:** 12:15, 24 February 5000 BC

+### Who:

+- Dienia Elei Myssilia
+- Elysia Rhivenyere Kazimir